And some things that should not have been forgotten were lost. History became legend. Legend became myth.

 Note: Caprinids are members of a division of Family Bovidae that includes goats and sheep.

 In his biography of Sulla, Plutarch gives the following account of a satyr.
-Satyrs, which many Romans believed actually to exist, were supposed to be creatures half goat and half human.
+Satyrs, which many Romans believed actually to exist, were supposed to be creatures half goat and half human (like Pan in the image at right).

 The Nymphaeum near Apollonia was sacred to the god Pan and to the nymphs, the female nature entities of ancient myth, and the supposed frequent prey of lustful satyrs.
 In fable, they often accompany the higher divinities, in particular Apollo, and rustic gods such as Artemis, Dionysus, Pan, and Hermes (as the god of shepherds).